accessibility-luxembourg/simplA11yMonit/README.md

 # simplA11yMonit

 simplA11yMonit is a tool supporting the simplified accessibility monitoring method for Luxembourg.
-It executes automated accessibility tests (mainly based on aXe), and generates a report, pre-filled with the results of the tests.
+It executes automated accessibility tests based on axe-core, validates the markup of the pages with the W3C NU html checker.
+Then it generates a report, pre-filled with the results of the tests.
 This document can then be used for the manual testing step.
 The report is based on a shortlist of criteria coming from the Luxembourgish version of the RGAA v4.

 ## Installation